mrparkers/terraform-provider-keycloak/docs/resources/keycloak_saml_client_scope.md

-# keycloak_openid_client_scope
+# keycloak_saml_client_scope

-Allows for creating and managing Keycloak client scopes that can be attached to clients that use the OpenID Connect protocol.
+Allows for creating and managing Keycloak client scopes that can be attached to clients that use the SAML protocol.

 Client Scopes can be used to share common protocol and role mappings between multiple clients within a realm.
-They can also be used by clients to conditionally request claims or roles for a user based on the OAuth 2.0 `scope` parameter.

 ### Example Usage